A universal framework for learning the elliptical mixture model: Experimental results

-We further provide the details of comparisons of different $M$ and $K$ in Table \ref{detail}, where 3 EMMs and $\{c=10,e=10\}$ were reported due to the space limitation and similar results can be found for other EMMs and settings of Table \ref{synoverall}.
-We can see from this table that the superior performance of our method is consistent for different dimensions $M$ and cluster numbers $K$.
-We can easily find from this table that our method achieves the minimum numbers of iterations as well as computational time.
+We provide further details of the comparisons of different $M$ and $K$ in Table \ref{detail}, where 3 EMMs and $\{c=10,e=10\}$ were reported due to the space limitation and the fact that similar results can be found for other EMMs and settings of Table \ref{synoverall}.
+We can see from this table that the superior performance of our method is consistent over different dimensions $M$ and cluster numbers $K$.
+Table \ref{detail} shows that our method requires the minimum number of iterations as well as least computational time.
 More importantly, the standard deviations for the iterations and computational time of our method are almost the lowest, which means that our method is able to stably optimise the EMMs.
-With the increase of $M$ and $K$, our method consistently achieves the best performance of the average costs with $0\%$ fail ratio.
-In contrast, the IRA became extremely unstable.
-For examples, for $\{M=64,K=64\}$, the IRA failed $90\%$ when optimising the Gaussian mixture.
-It even totally failed ($100\%$) for the Cauchy mixture.
-For the Logistic mixture, it failed $70\%$.
-When compared to our and RMO methods, we see an increase of stability when using manifold optimisation.
-The RMO, however, took extremely large computational complexity ($>900$ iterations and $>4000$ seconds when $M=64,K=64$).
-On the other hand, our method consistently and stably optimised the EMMs with the fastest convergence speed and lowest cost.
+With an increase in $M$ and $K$, our method consistently achieves the best performance of the average costs with $0\%$ fail ratio.
+In contrast, the IRA can become extremely unstable.
+One reason is due to the fact that, as mentioned in Section \ref{relatedworks}, the IRA cannot converge for the non-geodesic convex distributions such as the \textit{Weib1.1} and \textit{Gamma1.1} in Table \ref{synoverall} \cite{wiesel2012geodesic}.
+Another perspective is that it even failed on geodesic convex distributions in Table \ref{detail} (e.g., $90\%$ fail ratio for the Gaussian and $100\%$ fail ratio for the Cauchy when $M\!=\!64,K\!=\!64$).
+This may be due to the separate updating scheme on $\bm{\mu}_k$ and $\mathbf{\Sigma}_k$, which has been mentioned in Section \ref{FEMM}.
+Although we see an enhanced stability when using manifold optimisation, this separate updating scheme, we believe, is also the reason that the RMO requires extremely large computational complexity to converge ($>900$ iterations and $>4000$ seconds when $M\!=\!64,K\!=\!64$) and in several cases it even failed to converge altogether.
+Our method, on the one hand, re-parametrises the parameters to perform a simultaneous update on $\bm{\mu}_k$ and $\mathbf{\Sigma}_k$ via $\mathbf{\tilde\Sigma}_k$; the re-parametrised EMMs also have a fixed zero mean that prevents potential clusters to move to the data boundary.
+These two aspects enable our method to consistently and stably optimise EMMs with the fastest convergence speed and lowest cost.